jhumelsine/jhumelsine.github.io/_posts/2025-04-04-mutation-testing.md

 I installed Pitest.
 It found a memory/threading problem in my unit test code immediately.
 It would not even complete until I fixed it.
 Once that was fixed, it only reported uncaught mutations in code that tended to be at the edges of the implementation, such as [Adapters](https://jhumelsine.github.io/2023/09/29/adapter-design-pattern.html), which don’t tend to have much code coverage, since they tend to be coupled to external dependencies.

 Pitest takes longer to execute than the unit tests.
 But it still wasn't bad.
 I think it took about 3 or 4 minutes to test several thousand lines of code.
-Kick off Pitest, and then take a coffee break.
+Kick off Pitest and then take a coffee break.

 Pitest won't guarantee that your unit test assertions are 100% complete, but it will help you identify any that may be missing and maybe a few other problems.